kubeflow/website/content/docs/gke/pipelines/authentication-pipelines.md

 This page describes authentication for Kubeflow Pipelines to GCP.
 Available options listed below have different tradeoffs.
 You should choose the one that fits your use-case.

-* [Compute engine default service account](#compute-engine-default-service-account) is easy to set up, but overgrants permission.
-Therefore, it is not suitable for a shared GCP project.
+* [Compute Engine default service account](#compute-engine-default-service-account) is easy to set up, but overgrants permission.
+Therefore, it is not suitable for a GCP project that have workloads with different permission separation.
 * [Workload Identity](#workload-identity) takes more efforts to set up, but allows fine-grained permission control.
 It is recommended for production use-cases.
 * [Google service account keys stored as Kubernetes secrets](#google-service-account-keys-stored-as-kubernetes-secrets) is the legacy approach and no longer recommended.

+{{% alert color="warning" %}}
+<p>NOTE: AI Platform Pipelines only supports Compute Engine default service account out of the box.
+If you want custom configurations, recommend using Pipelines Standalone instead.
+For details, please refer to <a href="https://cloud.google.com/ai-platform/pipelines/docs">AI Platform Pipelines documentation</a>.</p>
+{{% /alert %}}

 ## Before you begin
 [Installation Options for Kubeflow Pipelines](/docs/pipelines/installation/overview/) introduces options to install Pipelines.
 Be aware that authentication support and cluster setup instructions will vary depending on the option you installed Kubeflow Pipelines with.